[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 Calder finished chewing a bite of his flatbread and cleared his throat.
 “Loki took it.
 Said he’d cut me some yule boughs if I let him borrow it.”

 The sound of her husband’s name made Sigyn’s heart jump, but only for a moment.
-Loki and Narvi looked so much alike that Calder often confused them, calling them by each others’ names.
+Loki and Narvi looked so much alike that Calder often got confused, calling them by each others’ names.
 He must have meant Narvi.
 She couldn’t see any reason for Loki to come here before going to her home, but why would Narvi need an axe when Vali had taken one with them?

 “What did he need the axe for?”
 Sigyn asked, not bothering to correct her father.